kcharniga/zika_chik_invasion/README.md

 # zika_chik_invasion

-The models folder in this repository contains the data files and models necessary to reproduce the main analysis in our paper "Spatial and temporal invasion dynamics of the 2014-2017 Zika and chikungunya epidemics in Colombia."
+The models folder in this repository contains the data files and models necessary to reproduce the main analysis in our paper "Spatial and temporal invasion dynamics of the 2014-2017 Zika and chikungunya epidemics in Colombia" which is now published in PLoS Comp Bio.
 The figures folder contains the data and code necessary to reproduce the figures in the main text.
-The animations folder contains the data and code necessary to reproduce the animated hexagon maps (S1 and S2 Movies).
+The animations folder contains the data and code necessary to reproduce the animated hexagon maps (S1-S2 Movies).
+The time series folder contains the weekly time series of reported chikungunya fever and Zika virus disease cases at administrative level 2 (city).
 For a description of the datasets, see the bottom of this README file.

 ## What does it do?

 The model functions include:
-* **gravity_model**: implements a gravity model using Metropolis-Hastings Markov chain Monte Carlo
+* **gravity_model**: implements a gravity model using Metropolis-Hastings Markov chain Monte Carlo (MCMC)
 * **get_params**: extracts the posterior distribution of parameters, log likelihood, and acceptances for each of three chains
-* **calc_accept**: calculates acceptance rates of parameters
+* **calc_accept**: calculates acceptance rate of parameters
-* **calc_dic**: calculates the Deviance Information Criteria (DIC) for each of three MCMC chains
+* **calc_dic**: calculates the deviance information criteria for each of three MCMC chains
 * **calc_med_est**: calculates median parameter estimates 95% credible intervals
 * **plot_res**: plots histograms of the posterior distributions of parameters and MCMC traces